Sexual Non-Relation

 Within the corpus

-Whether the sexual non-relation is a stable, insisting ontological gap or a surface effect produced and re-posited immanently within each concrete relation.
+Whether the sexual non-relation is a persistent transcendent foundation that insists behind all concrete relations, or a surface-effect that is re-posited and repeated immanently within each concrete relation.

 Across frameworks